CatNoBanana/CS-499---Library-App/README.md

 * Improved user-specific data retrieval.
 * Added validation to improve data integrity.
 * Corrected database related issues that were discovered during testing.
 * Normalized the three-table schema for users, categories, and media items.
+* Added SHA-256 password hashing with salt to replace plain-text passwords.
+* Parameterized queries to prevent SQL injections by ensuring user input is always treated as data.
+* Added category filtering and search queries to support tabs and search bar functions.

 ### Course Outcomes Met